velvet-jedi/reactCarousel/README.md

 -   important css properties utilized: flex-shrink-0 (prevents the card containing div from collapsing horizontally and not stick to each other), object-cover

 -   animated buttons using keyframes animation

+Accessibility improvements:

+-   Hover styles must be and are also applied to focus states improves accessibility, especially for users who navigate with a keyboard or assistive devices.